sensei-0z/Chip8_emulator/README.md

 Run:
 ```
-./chip8 ../roms/PONG
+./chip8 ../rom/PONG
 ```
-1 (public domain) ROM is included in the `roms` directory.
+1 (public domain) ROM is included in the `rom` directory.

 ## References
 Some helpful resources I used when writing this